princej69/princej69/README.md

 # princej69
-A 14 year old male who has a laptop and can code... normally
+A code who lives in a random country from South east Asia.

 ## About
 - Discord: Pink Playz#1655
+- YouTube: [Here it is!](https://www.youtube.com/channel/UCyTzJ2G_4TytAZKOcZjQZXw) (I only post random a gain videos on this channel)

 ## Want more?
 Coming soon!